JohannesSeikowsky/book_downloader/readme.md

 - open main.py in a text editor

-- scroll to bottom of file, adjust example functions to download book.
+- scroll to bottom, adjust the example functions to download the book you want.

-- python main.py (running programme)
+- python main.py | run programme

 ##### The book will be downloaded directly into the /book_downloader directory that you're in.